chuckmichelson/flea-football/README.md

-# beach-ball
+# flea-football

-This project is meant to be a jumping off point for creating multiplayer games.
+This is a multiplayer soccer game with flea-sized players.
 It's a node.js app that uses socket.io and some simple game physics.
-Players can enter their initials to join the game, and then use a virtual joystick to control their avatar and bounce a beach ball around.
+Players can enter their initials to join the game, and then use a virtual joystick to control their avatar and kick a soccer ball around.
 The joystick works with a mouse on desktop and works with touch on mobile.

 <p>The code is a heavily modified version of a multiplayer snake game